Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Isospectral Graph Reductions

 \section{Isospectral Graph Reductions}

 Here we present a method developed in \cite{BW09} which allows for the reduction of a graph $G\in\mathbb{G}$ while maintaining the graph's spectrum up to some known set.
-To do this we first introduce some definitions as well as some terminology that allow us to be precise in the formulation of an isospectral graph reduction.
-We note that all results in this section, with the exception of proposition 1, can be found in \cite{BW09} as well as their proofs.
+All results in this section can be found in \cite{BW09} as well as their proofs except for that of theorem \ref{frac} whose proof is contained in this section.